 - Configure an Oracle instance.

-- Describe the various Oracle architecture and components.
+- Describe the Oracle architecture and its various components.

 - Monitor and tune database performance based on usage.